 Chilaquiles, I love you.
 I'm so glad I finally found you.

-Serves 1, but can easily be expanded for any number of people
+Serves 1, but can easily be multiplied for any number of people

 1/2 tablespoon vegetable oil